-Yes.
-GFW maintains the BRC Global Standard for Food Safety, which for the past two years has been retained at AA grade.
-The scope includes all products and processes, with a limited ranged of pre-packed commodities presently covered by the Voluntary Module 8 for Traded Goods.
-No other certifications are maintained.
+GFW maintains the British Retail Consortium Global Standard for Food Safety, which is currently A grade.
+The scope includes all products and processes, with a limited range of pre-packed commodities.

-Only in the case of a limited range of pre-packed traded goods (Mustards, Tabasco Red Pepper Sauce).
+Only in the case of a limited range of pre-packed traded goods (Mustards).
 All other products that are processed and packaged by GFW are liquids, which are filled by flowmeter and invoiced in litres (by stipulation of HM Revenue & Customs in the case of alcohols).

 Where customers wish to estimate the nett weight (kg) of a given volume of liquid, the following formula can be used: